 Awe Paris, The City of Lights.
 If you’ve never been, I’m guessing it’s on your list.
 And I’m guessing that there are a few specific sights in Paris that you know you want to visit.
 If you’ve made this destination part of your plans this year, you’ll want a good plan to make sure you have enough time to see everything you really want to see, plus be able to relax at a cafe, stroll through a park, or just wander the streets to window shop.
+This sample one week in Paris will help you do just that.

 Start your research by picking up a guide book and listing out your top sights.
 (I’m a big fan of Rick Steves.)
 Then give yourself a minimum of 1 day for every 1-2 sight you list.
 For example, if you list 10 things you’d love to see in Paris, give yourself at least a week there.